-Jim Greayer is an accomplished writer and director of documentaries and drama.
-After working for fifteen years making films for US and British television he shot his first full length feature in 2015.
+Jim Greayer is an accomplished writer and director of documentaries and drama with fifteen years experience of making films for US and British television.
+Jim shot his first full length feature drama in 2015.
 The Chameleon tells the terrifying true story of one of America’s most prolific but least known serial killers.
-Starring Joseph Millson, Sarah-Jane Potts, Amy Manson and Antonia Campbell-Hughes, the film was shot over eighteen days in the UK and Spain and is distributed worldwide by Entertainment One.
-The Chameleon opened the British Independent Film Festival on 6th May at the Empire Leicester Square in London.
+Starring Joseph Millson, Sarah-Jane Potts, Amy Manson, Antonia Campbell-Hughes and Richard Brake, the film is distributed worldwide by Entertainment One.

 Jim has recently completed final post on Barbarians Rising, a major new eight hour historical drama epic for History US (A&E Networks).

 The series premiered on 6th June in the US, and in the UK on 31st August.

 Jim is currently editing the short film Doll’s House that he shot at the end of July, and developing a new series on the Roman Empire for a UK terrestrial network.